Skip to content

 Why the Numbers Add Up Faster Than You Think

 It can be easy to dismiss a single poor decision as a minor slip.
 But consider how often those slips happen.
 If even a fraction of your daily choices are made while mentally drained, the cumulative cost over months and years becomes surprisingly significant.
 Many people find it eye-opening to see this projected forward — not as a source of guilt, but as a practical reason to take the concept seriously.
-This is worth considering when you next wonder why your budget never quite behaves the way you planned.
+This is worth noting when you next wonder why your budget never quite behaves the way you planned.

 One Thing People Often Overlook